Exploration of Saturn

-The exploration of Saturn has been solely performed by crewless probes.
+The exploration of Saturn has been performed solely by crewless probes.
 Three missions were flybys, which formed an extended foundation of knowledge about the system.
 The Cassini–Huygens spacecraft, launched in 1997, was in orbit from 2004 to 2017.

 Missions

 A list of previous and upcoming missions to the outer Solar System (including Saturn) can be found at the List of missions to the outer planets article.

 Flybys

 Pioneer 11 flyby

 Saturn was first visited by Pioneer 11 in September 1979.
 It flew within 20,000 km of the top of the planet's cloud layer.
 Low-resolution images were acquired of the planet and a few of its moons; the resolution of the images was not good enough to discern surface features.
 The spacecraft also studied the rings; among the discoveries were the thin F-ring and the fact that dark gaps in the rings are bright when viewed towards the Sun, or in other words, they are not empty of material.
 Pioneer 11 also measured the temperature of Titan at 250 K.